Continuity of the orthogeodesic foliation and ergodic theory of the earthquake flow: Background

 \subsection{Hexagons, centers, and basepoints}

 Since the arc system $\arc = \arc(X,\lambda)$ is filling, the complement of $\lambda\cup \arc$ in $X$ consists of topological disks.
-Generically, i.e., if every vertex of $\Sp$ is trivalent, then a component $H$ of the metric completion of $X \setminus (\lambda\cup \arc)$ is a partially ideal (degenerate) right angled hexagon where we consider spikes of $H$ as sides of zero length.
+Generically, i.e., if every vertex of $\Sp$ is trivalent, then when $\arc$ is realized orthogeodesically each component $H$ of the metric completion of $X \setminus (\lambda\cup \arc)$ is a partially ideal (degenerate) right angled hexagon where we consider spikes of $H$ as sides of zero length.
 More generally, if $H$ contains a vertex of $\Sp$ of valence $n$, then $H$ is a partially ideal (degenerate) right angled $2n$-gon.
 It is a consequence of Gauss--Bonnet that there is a uniform bound (depending only on genus) on the total valence of the vertices of $\Sp$.

 Abusing terminology, we will often refer to \emph{any} component of $X\setminus (\lambda \cup \arc)$ a as {\bf hexagon} , regardless of its number of sides.
-Every vertex $v$ of $\Sp$ is contained in a unique hexagon $H_v$, and $v$ is equidistant to each of the geodesic boundary components of $H_v$ corresponding to leaves of $\lambda$.
+Every vertex $v$ of $\Sp$ corresponds to a unique hexagon $H_v$, and $v$ is equidistant to each of the geodesic boundary components of $H_v$ corresponding to leaves of $\lambda$.
 In other words, $v$ is the center of a hyperbolic circle contained in $X\setminus \lambda$ tangent to $\lambda$; these points of tangency are also the first intersection points with $\lambda$ of the $n$-pronged singularity of $\cO_\lambda(X)$ emanating from $v$.
 Note that this incircle is not necessarily contained in $H_v$.

 More generally, to any triple of pairwise disjoint complete geodesics in $\HH^2$, none of which separates the others, there is a unique inscribed circle.
 The {\bf center} of the triple is the (hyperbolic) center of this circle; equivalently, it is the unique point which is equidistant from all three geodesics.
 The {\bf basepoints} of the triple are the points of tangency of this circle with the geodesics.
 Equivalently, they are the closest-point projections of the center of the triple to the constituent geodesics.